BrunoGDZZ/brunogdzz/index.md

     <img src="IMG_0615.jpg" alt="Bruno Garbuio De Souza" width="200"
          style="border-radius: 50%; display: block; margin: 20px auto;">
     <h2>About Me</h2>
     <p>I'm a Computer Science student at UTA who is genuinely excited about tackling new coding challenges and learning from experienced professionals in real-world environments.
 I'm looking for an opportunity to contribute my growing skills and be part of a team that's building innovative technology.
-This is my portfolio where I will be uploading side projects of mine and ideas i've been working on. </p>
+This is my portfolio where I will be uploading side projects of mine and ideas I've been working on. </p>
 </div>

 <!-- Projects Section -->